ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 > definition, then (a) that value must be `portable`, and (b) the value
 > is treated as `contended`.

-Even though `portable` is concerned with functions, not data, both of these rules refer to accessing values in general.
-There are two reasons for this: datatypes like records and arrays can contain functions (that is, you could hide a nonportable function [in a trenchcoat]); and an unknown type like `'a` could turn out to be a function type.
-Both of these concerns push us to forbid _all accesses_, not just function calls.
-However, in most cases `portable` is only relevant for functions (and other code types like `Lazy.t`).
-In fact, most datatypes are simply always `portable`, and the compiler will ignore portability requirements for any such type it's aware of, as we'll see when we cover [mode crossing].

 **[Seems worth observing somewhere that `portable` and `contended` codify the maxim that “thread-safe code doesn't have uncontrolled access to shared